-Mastermind Agendas – The difference between success and failure:
+Mastermind Agenda – The difference between success and failure:

 Masterminds don’t work!

 Mastermind agenda is very important if you want to run a mastermind.
 It doesn’t work unless there is a structure to follow.
 Which Mastermind agenda you choose is nowhere near as important as ensuring that you do have some kind of agenda in place.
 The framework ensures equal contribution and participation.
 Remember this is a Mastermind and NOT a coaching session.

 Your mastermind agenda also ensures maximum efficiency and time management.
 The whole group all need some input and support to ensure that they gain maximum value.
 You don’t start a car journey without a destination or a map and you can’t run a successful mastermind group without an agenda or desired outcome.
 Below is a summary of how many masterminds are structured.
 This is a guideline only on some of the most popular components in successful Masterminds.